 Steve, I can’t say this enough.
 The [education] you provide is of the greatest value to people like us.
 All of us.”

 A Reasonable Refund Request Process

 I’m going to break this process down into logical stages.
-You need to keep tabs on the items in these stages, so get a shoebox, folder, or just a special drawer to throw all the documentation in as it comes in or you gather it.
+You need to keep tabs on the items in these stages, so get a shoebox, folder, or just a special drawer to throw all the documentation in as it comes in, or you gather it.

 Step 1 – Easy

 Start by calling or emailing the company you are having an issue with.
-Give them a chance to deal with your issue, and if you can’t negotiate a resolution that seems acceptable to both you and the company, then it’s time to start documenting your concerns.
+Give them a chance to deal with your problem, and if you can’t negotiate a resolution that seems acceptable to both you and the company, then it’s time to start documenting your concerns.

 Step 2 – Time to Get a Shoebox or Small Box Ready

 If the company didn’t professionally deal with your issue in the first easy step, we would have to get focused and organized.
 You will need a drawer or small box to start keeping documentation in, like a copy of letters you physically send, proofs of delivery, the company responses, etc.